 Welcome to the official website of the 17th International HLA and Immunogenetics Workshop (IHIWS).
 The tradition of the International HLA and Immunogenetics Workshop is strong and compelling.
 Sixteen prior workshops have provided the opportunity and momentum for major technological and scientific progress.

 The 17th Workshop promises to further advance the continued international collaboration in research in HLA and Immunogenetics projects.
-The major goals are to define HLA and KIR genomics and map serologic epitopes using NGS, and single antigen bead technologies, and to develop robust research and clinical informatics tools for HLA and KIR.
+The major goals are to define HLA and KIR genomics, map serologic epitopes using NGS and single antigen bead technologies, and develop robust research and clinical informatics tools for HLA and KIR.

 We hope you will join us at the 17th International HLA and Immunogenetics Workshop to be held at the Asilomar Conference Grounds in Pacific Grove, California, September 6 – 10, 2017.
 This will be followed by the American Society of Histocompatibility and Immunogenetics (ASHI) 44th Annual Meeting September 11 – 15, 2017 in San Francisco, California.

 Please set aside these important dates in 2017.
 We hope to see you in the San Francisco Bay Area during this time.
 Learn how you can participate, and keep up with the latest developments by signing up for email updates.